COSC481W-2020Fall/IndividualTasks/datatitans_tasks.md

 ## week of Nov.
+9 - Nov.
+16
+Chisulo:
+- [ ] Troubleshoot and fix issue with some country data not displaying in charts on AWS/SQLite platform
+- [ ] Troubleshoot and fix issue with some country data not displaying in charts on Local platform

+Jeff:
+- [ ] Research implementation / Add heat mapping
+- [ ] Have chosen libraries and functions for machine learning
+- [ ] Have demonstrated a proof of concept with ML algorithm using time series data from covid db

+Ryan:
+- [ ] Research implementation / Add heat mapping
+- [ ] Confirm blog posts such as weekly meeting notes for Blog page are on server (AWS ideally; Google cloud if needed)

+Emmet:
+- [ ] Enable project team user access for blog posts and comments

+Ben:
+- [ ] Have chosen libraries and functions for machine learning
+- [ ] Have demonstrated a proof of concept with ML algorithm using time series data from covid db

+Brian:
+- [ ] Have chosen libraries and functions for machine learning
+- [ ] Have demonstrated a proof of concept with ML algorithm using time series data from covid db

+## week of Nov.
 2 - Nov.
 9
 all:
 - [ ] Install and run postgresSQL via Google Cloud SDK and Google Cloud Proxy (All)